 In 2014, the percent of the population with a disability was higher in downtown Marysville and to the south along the Highway 99 corridor than in surrounding areas; however, according to the 2015-2019 ACS, this segregation has diminished to a point where the percent of the population with a disability has become even across the region.
-Therefore, the population with a disability appears to be integrated in all communities such that they have equal access to all housing and economic opportunities.
+No formal program to achieve this result was in place.
+Therefore, the population with a disability appears to have been organically integrated in all communities such that they have equal access to all housing and economic opportunities.
+The City has not received any requests for reasonable accommodations in recent years.

 The City also assessed the concentrations of households below the poverty line across the City to analyze access to adequate housing and jobs.
 As shown in Figures 3 and 4, there is a significantly higher percent of residents who fall below the poverty line (\$26,200 for a family of four in 2020) in the western and southern portions of the City, and south of the City, than to the east and north.
-This trend has remained steady over time.
+This difference has remained steady over time.
 As shown in Table II-13 of the Community Profile, the City of Marysville has a vacancy rate of 4.1 percent for rental units and just 1.2 percent for ownership units.
 These vacancy rates are both extremely low, suggesting little room for mobility and high demand for what affordable units there are.